-How to Build a Base Cabinet
+How to Build a Base Cabinet with Drawers

 Alright, now let me show you how to build a base cabinet!
 I started off the project, by breaking down two plywood sheets into smaller sizes for easier handling.
 I just got this Accu-Cut track from Kreg and it’s an awesome pairing with my cordless circular saw.
 The nonslip track lets me put it down on the plywood, make my cut and move on quickly.
 No cords, no clamping, no problem.